Understanding Child Custody in Los Angeles, California

 Why Speak to an Los Angeles Child Custody Attorney for Time-Sharing

 There is a lot at stake should a parent choose to proceed with a child custody case.
 For example, if a parent has not been involved in the child raising process and now want 50% custody, there is a good chance that he or she will walk out with even less time with their child (which may only be every other weekend).

 There are consequences to going into court, and an family law attorney in Los Angeles will help you explore the likely outcome of your specific situation.
 If you have had a rocky past, for example, a Los Angeles child custody attorney will explain that the courts may request what is known as a “730 evaluation.”
 This custody evaluation takes the background of a parent into account which may not be favorable for all parents.

 What to Expect from Child Custody Lawyers at Lavinsky Law in Los Angeles, CA

 At Lavinsky Law, we want to get down to the issues as soon as possible.
 We will ask for the detailed specifics of your situation so that we can determine what is the best and most appropriate approach to take to ensure that you have the most time with your children.

 Our focus is to open up the communication lines between both parents.
 If the other side is communicative, we will work with them to create a regular visitation schedule which is agreed upon and can then be presented in court.

 If the other party is unreasonable or not communicative, we will then file immediately so that you can get back to being in your children’s life sooner.

-Every client who walks into our office leaves understanding their entitlements, the likely outcomes of different approaches, and what an expert, seasoned family law attorney believes is in their best interest.
+Every client who walks into our office leaves understanding their entitlements, the likely outcomes of different approaches, and what an expert, seasoned Los Angeles child custody lawyer believes is in their best interest.
 We believe Brighter Days Are Ahead for you and your family with our representation.